 Mobile systems use dynamic voltage and frequency scaling (DVFS), reducing voltage and clock frequency for light workloads, to improve energy efficiency.
 When seeing a workload with high percentage utilization always check the GPU active cycles counter, because the GPU might be highly utilized but running at a low clock frequency.

-1.2.2.1 Non-fragment queue utilization
+1.2.2.1 Microcontroller utilization